What is a Corporate Counsel?

 Corporate counsel are required to interact with several different functions in a company, understand Business and Operations needs, and serve these needs in a manner that is both suitable and legal.

-Corporate Counsel: responsibilities
+Corporate Counsel: Responsibilities

 The responsibilities of a corporate counsel are all tied directly to the needs of the particular business or company that employs the counsel.
 Typically, a lawyer will work for a variety of clients, however in the case of a corporate counsel; they’ll devote all of their time and energy to a single employer.
-The scope of a corporate counsel’s work is providing legal protection and services both to individual employees and the company as a whole.
-This work can include:

 • Legal research